 Create some simple block-based computer programs and discover how to implement them using the Python programming language.
 Use your knowledge to write programs that can handle user input and manipulate variable values before outputting simple messages to the screen.

 Who is it for?

 No prior experience or knowledge of computer science is expected before attending this course.
-It is advised that you become familiar with the National Curriculum in Computing before participating in this course, as well as the GCSE specification you are likely to teach.
+It is advised that you become familiar with the National Curriculum in Computing before participating in this course.

 02 | Creating algorithms - this session will allow you to start creating your own algorithms represented in both flowcharts and pseudocode.

 03 | Essentials of computer programming - computers do not understand English as humans do.
 To get a computer to carry out the instructions contained in an algorithm, a computer program must be written.
 In this session you’ll find out how the basics are expressed in a simple block-based language, as well as the text-based language Python.